As a breastfeeding mom, there are things you shouldn’t do, take or apply on your skin – especially using retinol while breastfeeding.

-Applying skincare products with retinol has been discovered to be harmful during pregnancy because the substance penetrates the skin into the bloodstream and harm your baby.
+Applying skincare products with retinol has been believed to be harmful during pregnancy because the substance penetrates the skin into the bloodstream and harm your baby.

 Hey, don’t feel defeated!
-You can still look good, radiant, and beautiful even if you don’t use these skincare products that have retinol as the active ingredients.
+You can still look good, radiant, and beautiful even if you don’t use these skincare products that contains retinol as their active ingredients.

 Because you have been told not to use Retinoid doesn’t mean you should neglect your skin beauty regimen.
 A twenty-first-century woman needs her confidence to function properly in today’s society.

-Retinol and Breastfeeding – What Experts are Saying?
+Using Retinol while Breastfeeding – What Experts are Saying?

-No study points out the correlation between retinol and breastfeeding, and the effects it has on babies that are breastfed.
+No study has point out the correlation between retinol and breastfeeding, and the effects it has on babies that are breastfed.

-Although, the report shows that Retinoid and Retinol have teratogenic effects on the growing fetus inside the womb.
-The effect of retinol while breastfeeding and on pregnancy is the reason doctors are more hesitant to advise women on the use of the product.
+Although, report shows that Retinoid and Retinol have teratogenic effects on the growing fetus inside the womb.
+The unforeseen effects that could rise from using retinol while breastfeeding and on pregnancy is the reason doctors are more hesitant to advise women on the use of the product.